-As of June 30, 2017 and 2016, collections consist of three films commissioned by the Museum, a collection of German, French, and American artifacts acquired from the St. Lo Museum in France in 1995, aircraft, tanks, certain military vehicles, and miscellaneous artifacts.
-The Museum does not record depreciation on its collections because depreciation is not presently required to be recognized on individual works of art or historical treasures whose economic benefit or service potential is used so slowly that their estimated useful lives are extraordinarily long.
+As of June 30, 2018 and 2017, collections consist of three films commissioned by the Museum, a collection of German, French, and American artifacts acquired from the St. Lo Museum in France in 1995, aircraft, tanks, certain military vehicles, and miscellaneous artifacts.
+Additionally, the Museum acquired a collection of artifacts from the Monuments Men Foundation during the year ended June 30, 2018.
+The Museum does not record depreciation on its collections because depreciation is not m.
+Collections (Continued)

+presently required to be recognized on individual works of art or historical treasures whose economic benefit or service potential is used so slowly that their estimated useful lives are extraordinarily long.
 It is the Museum's policy to capitalize only those items purchased, not those donated, unless the item's cost is significant and is able to be valued objectively.
 Donated collection items are not recorded, except in rare circumstances, due to the lack of an objective basis of valuation.